ashermancinelli/ashermancinelli.github.io/src/csblog/2025-12-28-Orality-Literacy-and-Code.md

 from existing ones, and their lack of useful mathematical properties for reasoning about programs.
 ~~~

-In particular, programming languages that restrict themselves to concepts of _storing_ data
+Particularly limiting are the concepts of _storing_ data
-to particular _locations_ and distinguish between _statements_
+to particular _locations_ and sharp distinctions between _statements_
 which have effects and do not have results,
-and _expressions_ that have conceptual results but typically not effects.
+and _expressions_ which have conceptual results but typically not effects.
 These are not directly related to the physical components of a computer,
 but the noetic structures that sit in between us and the machine.